-DSWAP is a program of The Family Partnership funded by the Minnesota Department of Human Services Adult Mental Health Services.
+DSWAP is a program of The Family Partnership funded by the Minnesota Department of Human Services Cultural & Ethnic Minority Integrated Grants Collaborative.

 What are the program’s goals?

-- Increase the number of immigrant, refugee, and minority mental health professionals and/or practitioners
+- Increase the number of mental health professionals who identify as people of color, immigrants, refugees, and/or LGBTQ.

-- Increase the availability, accessibility and effectiveness of trauma-informed treatment for immigrants, refugees, and minorities
+- Increase the availability, accessibility and effectiveness of trauma-informed treatment for culturally diverse clients.

 Contact Xavier Schmitz at 612.341.1670 or email@example.com for more information on training dates and times.